0oshowero0/HealthyCities/README.md

 ### Generate Built Environment Subsection
-Note: built environment data requires Safegraph POI data, which cannot be provided here.
-To reproduce the data, you need to purchase Safegraph POI data and put it in `POI` folder.
+Note: built environment data requires Safegraph POI data, Google Street View images, and ArcGIS satellite images, which cannot be provided here.
+To reproduce the data, you need to purchase the correspongding data.

 For building density and road density
 ``` bash